 I’ve got a set of hedge trimmers; could I not just trim the hedge myself?

 If your hedge is large or tall, we recommend you seek the assistance of a trained professional.
-There are many instances of people getting injured attempting DIY tree surgery and hedge trimming the most common being falls from ladders.
-We have the equipment and expertise needed to cut even the tallest of hedgerows, both safely and efficiently.
-Indeed, if you have a small hedge, you can always give it a go yourself but if you’re looking for a high-quality finish with no sweat or stress, give us a call, and we’ll happily tackle it for you.
+There are many instances of people getting injured attempting DIY tree surgery and hedge trimming; the most common being falls from ladders.
+We have the equipment and expertise to cut even the tallest hedgerows safely and efficiently.
+Indeed, if you have a small hedge, you can always give it a go yourself, but if you’re looking for a high-quality finish with no sweat or stress, give us a call, and we’ll happily tackle it for you.

 Contact us today for a free hedge trimming quotation.